Asymptotic properties of short-range interaction functionals: Introduction

 \subsubsection{A meshing algorithm as a short-range interaction}

 As an illustration of the wide applicability of our approach, Section~\ref{sec:meshing} discusses a way to characterize the distribution of the equilibrium configurations, obtained using a meshing algorithm of Persson and Strang \cite{Persson2004a}.
 This algorithm consists in generating a configuration as a stable point of the Euler algorithm for a certain ODE, and then obtaining a mesh by computing the Delaunay triangulation of this configuration.
-The relevant ODE arises from modeling the edges of the Delaunay triangulation graph as elastic springs, obeying the Hooke's law, see Figure~\ref{fig:persson_strang}, where a weighted distribution is demonstrated.
-Somewhat counterintuitively, as we discuss in Section~\ref{sec:meshing}, the equilibrium configuration corresponds to a maximum, not minimum, of a certain functional:

-where $ P > 0 $ is a fixed constant, and $ T_i $ are indices of points connected to $ x_i $ by the edges of the Delaunay graph.
+The relevant ODE arises from modeling the edges of the Delaunay triangulation graph as elastic springs, obeying a modified Hooke's law, see Figure~\ref{fig:persson_strang}, where a weighted distribution is demonstrated.
+Somewhat counterintuitively, as we discuss in Section~\ref{sec:meshing}, the equilibrium configuration corresponds to a maximum, not minimum, of a certain functional.
+To define this functional, let $ T_i $ be the indices of points connected to $ x_i $ by the edges of the Delaunay graph $ (V,E) = (\omega_N, E) $: